duhanmeric/a-pathfinder/README.md

 ## Featured

-You can select your start and end node!
+You can select your start and end node.
+You can change the size of the square.
+Better visualizing.
+Random obstacles

 ## Coming Soon

-Better visualizing.
+You can add walls (obstacles).
 There will be a runner on the grid.
 With that way you dont need to keep track of colors.
-You can add walls (obstacles).